Exploring results

 Use the dropdown menu to switch the chart between lift, drag & side force in the X, Y & Z directions to show the force acting on each of the model segments.

-The raw forces on these segments can be noisy, so we smooth the data slightly to produce a more readable plot.
+The raw force data on these segments can be noisy, so we smooth the data slightly to produce a more readable plot.
 We also normalise the data by the width of the segment to allow easier comparison across models of different lengths.

 Alternatively, you can choose to show cumulative lift, drag & side force distributions, where the raw segment forces are summed along the length of the model (always in the X-direction).